yyyyy1220/pipeline/README.md

   **Parameters:**
 --userID: User account ID.
 This is a unique identifier for the user running the job.
 --submissionID: Job ID.
-This is a unique identifier for the job submission.
+This is a unique identifier for the job submission.<br>
 --methods: Specifies the methods to be used for analysis.
 Multiple methods can be provided as a comma-separated list.
 --trait: The name of the trait being analyzed.
 --race: Specifies the race of the individuals in the training GWAS.
 Available options are EUR (European), AFR (African), AMR (Mixed American, Hispanic/Latino), EAS (East Asian), or SAS (South Asian).